fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 To use _ts-node_ you need to install it globally with the official _typescript_ package by running _npm install -g ts-node typescript_ .

 If you can't or don't want to install global packages you can also create an npm project that has the required dependencies and run your scripts in it.
-You can do this by running :`npm init_ to create an empty project and then run:
+You can do this by running _npm init_ to create an empty project and then run:

 ```
 npm install ts-node typescript